 The most photographed and not that difficult to reach beach on Lefkada.
 There is also a special platform allowing you to see the entire beach but it is scary and not recommendable for those who are afraid of heights.
 It often gets crowded in the summer due to the small size and you`d better go early in the morning or in the late afternoon.
 The sunset at Porto Katsiki is very dramatic and tints the cliffs in golden and red.

-It is a pity that probably you will never see the beach exactly as shown on this and other photos - they were taken during the descent on one of the 347 steps leading down to it.
-The steps are now gone along with the road.
-Egremni was buried under landslide after an earthquake in 2015 and since then it is accessible only by boat (not impossible to visit it on foot but not recommendable as well).
-The collapsed road is currently under repair and new stairs are being constructed, anticipated ready in summer 2021.
-The sea has restored the beach to some of its previous state of glory and it is still a beautiful place.
-We hope to see it (almost) the same one day!
+It is a pity that probably you will never see the beach exactly as shown on this photo - it was taken during the descent on the 347 steps leading down to it.
+After an earthquake in 2015 Egremni was buried under landslide and in the course of 5 years it was accessible only by boat.
+Meanwhile the road was restored and new metal steps were constructed, and now Egremni is accessible on foot again.
+The sea has restored the beach to some of its previous state of glory but there are no beach bars for now.

 Very large and easily reachable by car, Kathisma is the most organized beach on the island, with plenty of beach bars and tavernas, plus hotels.
 The easy access though has turned it into a very popular place and it does get crowded sometimes despite its size.
 If you want to find more privacy you can use this small hint - go to the southernmost end of the beach where you will see a group of rocks both in the sea and on the shore.
 Keep walking and behind the rocks you will find yourself on the adjacent beach.
 It is a subject of disputes if this beach is the natural extension of Kathisma or of Kalamitsi but for sure there will be more space.